BiboyQG/SPIN/README.md

 │   │           └── {name}.json # Number of depth, which contains the final JSON files
-│   ├── scrape/                 # Scraping results, which are used to compare with Firecrawl │   └── fsm/                    # FSM integrated one-time results ├── schema/                     # Dynamically generated or predefined schemas that are used to extract info │   ├── schema_manager.py       # Schema manager that can generate schemas │   └── ...                     # Dynamically generated schemas
+│   ├── scrape/                 # Scraping results, which are used to compare with Firecrawl │   └── fsm/                    # FSM integrated one-time results ├── schema/                     # Dynamically generated that are used to extract info │   ├── schema_manager.py       # Schema manager that can generate schemas │   └── ...                     # Dynamically generated schemas
 ├── create_dataset.py           # Dataset creation utilities